 Decentralisation vs. centralisation: A new debate

-As the industry matured, a philosophical split emerged: centralised vs. decentralised exchanges. like those that dominated the 2010s offer speed, simplicity, and customer support.
+As the industry matured, a philosophical split emerged: centralised vs. decentralised exchanges.
+Centralised exchanges (CEXs) like those that dominated the 2010s offer speed, simplicity, and customer support.
 But they hold your funds, making them targets for hackers and regulators.

-However this type of crypto exchange isn’t immune from either.
+However this type of crypto exchange isn’t immune from hacking either.

 And, there is usually no customer service to help if anything goes wrong.
 There may not be as many people to trade with, meaning you might not be able to trade those obscure coins you have been hanging onto.
 And there might be less liquidity.
 But for people into privacy and financial sovereignty, they fit the bill.

 This tug-of-war mirrors crypto’s broader tension: Trust in institutions versus trust in code.
-Despite all of the teething issues, today, both models are growing, with CEXs and DEXs among purists.
+Despite all of the teething issues, today, both models are growing, with CEXs leading in volume and DEXs gaining ground among purists.
 It’s a debate that’s far from settled, and one that’s pushing crypto exchanges to innovate further.

 The impact on the digital economy

 Crypto exchanges have done more than facilitate trades.
 They’ve rewired the financial landscape.
 In underbanked regions, from Africa to Southeast Asia, they’ve opened doors to global markets for people traditional banks ignored.
-A or a freelancer in can now trade digital assets, bypassing crumbling currencies or restrictive systems.
+A farmer in Kenya or a freelancer in Venezuela can now trade digital assets, bypassing crumbling currencies or restrictive systems.

 Exchanges also anchor crypto’s volatility.
 By providing liquidity and price discovery, they’ve turned Bitcoin and its peers into viable assets, not just speculative toys.